 The Association works closely with the Partnership, supporting it with research work.
-Our Chairman, representing the Association and river users, is a voting Partner and she and Amanda Bettinson, another Trustee and also Partnership Secretary, played a major role in the writing of the Draft Estuary Plan which was endorsed in 2016 by Suffolk County and Suffolk Coastal District Councils and the Environment Agency.
-The next stage is raising the funds for the work which needs to be done and this will start in early 2017.
+Our Chairman, representing the Association and river users, is a voting Partner and she and Amanda Bettinson, another Trustee who is also the Partnership Secretary, played a major role in the writing of the Estuary Plan.
+After a series of local public consultations in late 2015 the Plan, which received widespread support from the community, was endorsed in 2016 by Suffolk County and Suffolk Coastal District Councils and the Environment Agency.

 - The river defences should be upgraded to a standard so that, in the event of a major surge, while they may be over topped, they should not breach.

 - The estuary should be treated as a whole with the work being prioritised so that flood cells are dealt with in order of vulnerability.

 - As the estuary is in a predominately rural area, it sits low in the scale of government funding priorities.
 As a result, some £10M* of the anticipated £12M* cost of the project will have to be raised from local sources.

 - In view of the amount of funds required from local sources a proportion may be raised by enabling development.
 This is where agricultural land is donated to the Estuary Trust, given exceptional planning permission for residential development and then sold with the planning uplift being used for implementing The Estuary Plan.
 (SCDC have set very strict criteria to safeguard local interests – see appendix 10 of The Estuary Plan).

 Some sites have already been identified for Enabling Development and the process of applying for Planning Permission will start in November 2018 following further community discussion about the Estuary Plan, funding sources and the extent to which any enabling development is required.